UH-StudentServices/jquery.favoritewidget/README.md

 # jQuery Favorite Widget
-Provides an stateful widget for adding or removing selected content from favorites that is stored in cookies.
+Provides an stateful widget for adding or removing selected content from favorites that are stored in cookies.

+# Screenshot

+![Screenshot](demo.png)

 # Usage

-![Screenshot](demo.png)

 ## Basic usage